|

 The Ohio Wheelmen is a state division of The Wheelmen for members living in Ohio.
 Wheelmen in Ohio participate in parades, demonstrate riding to the public, collect cycling memorabilia, research topics, and ride their machines.

-The Wheelmen is a national, non-profit organization dedicated to keeping alive the heritage of American cycling, promoting the restoration and riding of early cycles (1918 or earlier), and encouraging cycling as part of modern living.
+The Wheelmen is a national, non-profit organization dedicated to keeping alive the heritage of American cycling, promoting the restoration and riding of early cycles (1932 and earlier), and encouraging cycling as part of modern living.
 Members are intent on learning lost skills, retelling lost stories, researching and writing of the golden era of cycling.

 The Wheelmen site has a wonderful page of Frequently Asked Questions about the Wheelmen organization and its members.